What is Finger Feeding?

 #1 To feed a baby

-• Finger feeding can be used to wake up a non-latching sleepy newborn baby to give them some calories4 or to calm a hungry and frustrated baby and take the edge off their appetite before latching.
+• Finger feeding can be used to wake up a non-latching sleepy newborn baby to give them some calories6 or to calm a hungry and frustrated baby and take the edge off their appetite before latching.
 Note: a baby who is very sleepy or has low stamina from being underweight may struggle to take adequate volumes with finger feeding as a sole method of supplementation and careful use of a bottle and teat may be more appropriate.

 #3 Improving sucking skills

-Because finger feeding has similarities to breastfeeding, finger feeding is sometimes suggested as a suck training technique to improve sucking skills or tongue function (see below).5 Finger feeding is said to reinforce good breastfeeding technique because:
+Because finger feeding has similarities to breastfeeding, finger feeding is sometimes suggested as a suck training technique to improve sucking skills or tongue function.7 See below under “Advantages of finger feeding” for a list of the ways finger feeding is thought to support sucking skills and scroll down to “Finger feeding for suck training” for more information.

 • Baby has to keep his tongue down and forward in his mouth to cover his gums